 |Strategy as Practice||

-One of our major research areas is that of strategy-as -practice.
-In that context, we explore strategy as something that people in organizations do, rather than something that firms in their markets possess.
-Our main interest lies in investigating the countless day-to-day activities on the micro-level of organizations, through which strategy translates into practice, as well as how institutions shape these strategizing activities on the macro-level: strategists are not acting in isolation but are drawing upon the regular, socially defined modes of acting that arise from the plural social institutions to which they belong.
+In line with the strategy-as -practice tradition, we explore strategy as something that people in organizations do, rather than something that firms in their markets possess.
+Thus, we are interested in the countless day-to-day activities on the micro-level of organizations, through which strategy translates into practice, as well as how institutions shape these strategizing activities on the macro-level.
+We apply this general understanding of strategy to various phenomena, such as open strategy and participation.

 Open strategy is a new trend in strategic management.
 The phenomenon is characterized by two dimensions – transparency and inclusion.
 Transparency refers to openness in terms of sharing strategic information, both internally and externally.
 Transparency practices include, for example, strategy blogging or strategy town halls that are enacted to keep a wider group of actors informed about the strategy process.
 Inclusiveness refers to more extreme forms of participation in strategy-making by inviting actors beyond hierarchical or even organizational boundaries to contribute their viewpoints.
 Inclusion practices include, for example, strategy jams, wikis and workshops.
 Openness can be applied to both strategy-formation and strategy-implementation processes.
 From a practice-theoretical perspective, we investigate new strategic roles, power dynamics, dilemmas and effects of openness on the strategy process.

 We want to better understand how the notion of space is used in organization studies and how it can be applied to provide a new perspective on organizational phenomena, such as strategy development, meetings and coordination.
 With our research on organizational space we aim to contribute to advancing and implementing the spatial turn in organization studies.